Succession (soundtrack)

-The music for the 2018 HBO satirical black comedy-drama television series Succession, is composed by Nicholas Britell.
-It is considered as a combination of "hip hop and classical music" approaching the life style of Kendall Roy's mindset, his entry in corporate business, and obsession over rap music, which led hip hop being a major influence in the show.
-The score albums for each seasons were distributed by Republic Records, WaterTower Music and Milan Records.
+The music for the 2018 HBO satirical black comedy-drama television series Succession is composed by Nicholas Britell.
+It combines hip-hop and classical music and was inspired by the dark humour and 'absurdity' of the show's central characters and themes.
+The score albums for each season were distributed by Republic Records, WaterTower Music, Milan Records, and Lake George Music Group.
 Britell's score, along with the main title theme, received critical acclaim and several accolades.

 Overview

 Nicholas Britell was hired to score the television series' music, referred by director and executive producer Adam McKay, who previously worked with him in The Big Short (2015) and Vice (2018).
 It was his first scoring stint for a television series.
-Though he understood the musical language of being distinctive from the show's satirical elements, he however, being tried not to be musically funny, because "as soon as the music says this is funny, all the humor is drained [...]
+Though he understood the musical language of being distinctive from the show's satirical elements, he tried not to be musically funny, because "as soon as the music says this is funny, all the humor is drained [...]
 Getting darker makes it funny, and that’s what I leaned into — this counterpoint."
-Hence he approached a lot of the writing of the music as "imagining what the Roy family might imagine for themselves".
+Hence, he approached a lot of the writing of the music as "imagining what the Roy family might imagine for themselves".

 He wrote a dark classical score based on the late-18th century music, which had infused with hip-hop beats, using a Roland TR-808 drummed machine, detuned piano, modern filters and samples, which is music for "delusions of Kendall Roy (Jeremy Strong), who has a predilection for rap, but intentionally exaggerated".
 He sampled an initial part of the score to infuse with hip hop beats.
 Some of the score had consisted of cohesive, song-like variations of main themes instead of cues being directed for the actions, situations and characters.
 He was fascinated by finding strange sounds that are linked through the show.
-While mixing bass in the score, Britell "always turn it up a little ‘too much’, because that feels right to him for the show" while also experimenting piano, bells, strings and percussions.
+While mixing bass in the score, Britell "always turn it up a little ‘too much’, because that feels right to him for the show" while also experimenting piano, bells, strings, and percussions.